microsoft/vscode-docs/docs/languages/typescript.md

 Another option is to install the matching version of TypeScript in your workspace (`npm install --save-dev typescript`) or globally on your computer (`npm install -g typescript`).
 We recommend installing TypeScript locally to avoid possible interactions with other TypeScript projects you may have.

->**Tip:** To get a specific TypeScript version, specify `@version`.
+>**Tip:** To get a specific TypeScript version, specify `@version` during npm install.
 For example for TypeScript 2.2.1, you would use `npm install --save-dev typescript@2.2.1`.
 To preview the next version of TypeScript, run `npm install --save-dev typescript@next`.

 As VS Code updates the TypeScript language service in subsequent releases, you may see the mismatch message again and want to refresh your installed version of TypeScript.